 From our point of view, local sourcing is heaped with benefits.
 As a business, being able to talk directly to the people who grow and make the products we sell makes life easy.
-We’re the first to hear when there are new lines available; if we’re running short, the people behind the products are just a short hop away; and if our suppliers run into any unexpected difficulties, we can navigate the hurdles with them.
+We’re the first to hear when there are new lines available; if we’re running low, the people behind the products are just a short hop away; and if our suppliers run into any unexpected difficulties, we can navigate the hurdles with them.
 We’re on first name terms with our local suppliers, meaning the supply chains at the core of our business are in the hands of people we know and trust.
 And, when times are tough and food supply is under pressure, being close to our suppliers – both geographically and through our relationships – helps us keep the products you love on the shelves.

 Good for you